- Parents Home

 Depending on the cause of a cataract and how big it is, a baby with a congenital cataract can have other eye problems, including:

 - some vision loss (called "lazy eye" or amblyopia)

 - a rip (tear) in the light-sensitive layer in the back of the eye (retinal detachment)

 - one eye that doesn't line up with the other (strabismus)

-- pressure buildup inside the eye that leads to damage (glaucoma)
+- pressure buildup inside the eye that leads to optic damage (glaucoma)

 What Are the Signs & Symptoms of Congenital Cataracts?

 When a baby has a congenital cataract, the center (pupil) of the eye looks gray or white instead of black.
-The whole pupil may look like it is covered with a film, or you might just see a spot on the pupil.
+The whole pupil may look like it is covered with a film, or you might see a white spot within the pupil.